marsmensch/AltairBitcoinChimneyFans/README.md

 ### Downloading the Repository as a ZIP File

 1. **Access the Repository**:
-   - Navigate to the repository's GitHub page: `https://github.com/yourusername/luxos-fan-adjustment`.
+   - Download this the repository's ZIP archive: [ZIP DOWNLOAD](https://github.com/marsmensch/AltairBitcoinChimneyFans/archive/refs/heads/main.zip)

-2. **Download the ZIP File**:
-   - Click on the **"Code"** button located near the top-right corner of the repository page.
-   - From the dropdown menu, select **"Download ZIP"**.
-This will download the entire repository as a ZIP file to your computer.

-3. **Extract the ZIP File**:
+2. **Extract the ZIP File**:
    - Locate the downloaded ZIP file on your computer (typically in the "Downloads" folder).
    - Right-click on the ZIP file and select **"Extract All..."** (Windows) or **"Open With > Archive Utility"** (macOS) to extract its contents.
    - Choose a destination folder for the extracted files and complete the extraction process.